yukikitayama/leetcode-python/README.md

 ### 1-bits Bitmask

 - In binary representation, all the bits are 1, like `111`.
-- Usage
-  - Flip bits in a given number
+- To flip bits in a given number

 | Action | Binary representation |
 |--------|-----------------------|